 About the Artist

-Thomas Altheimer (also known as Tom Dane, born Thomas Skade-Rasmussen Strøbech; 1972) is a filmmaker, activist, comedian, conceptual and performance artist.
+Thomas Altheimer (also known as Tom Dane, born as Thomas Skade-Rasmussen Strøbech in 1972) is a filmmaker, activist, comedian, conceptual and performance artist.
 He is an alumnus of the now defunct London Consortium (Birkbeck College) and holds a PhD in art practice from Goldsmiths College.

 Altheimer is known for using his identity as a site for political experimentation and exploration.
 This work has led to a series of projects — so-called “parallel actions” — which seek to blur the boundaries between art and life.
 Altheimer works in the Situationist tradition with détournement as a key tactic.
 In recent years the impact of several legal proceedings has foregrounded questions of fictionalisation and identity in his work.

 There seems to be no current website on Thomas, but a comprehensive entry on Wikipedia.